ajirnyi/iish-iqss/README.md

 These are the dependencies the puppet module needs:
 * a first-time update of each of the host's package repository ( e.g. using 'apt-get update' or 'yum update' )
 * the unzip utility
-* This module depends on the altered fatmcgav-glassfish module which is not part of the puppet force repository.
+* This module depends on the altered fatmcgav-glassfish module which is not part of the puppet forge repository.
  There is a [PR:https://github.com/fatmcgav/fatmcgav-glassfish/pull/51] to incorporate them.
 Until that time use the fork and install it on your puppet master or puppetless client environment: